joinpursuit/Pursuit-Core-Web/react/props_and_component_structure/props.md

 Okay, so let's discuss first how this is different from what we described above:

 * There's no AJAX request.
 We are simply pre-populating the state with an array of products.
+This is just skipping that step - imagine we made an AJAX request and used `setState` to get our `products` default state.
 * There isn't fifty products.
 There's four.
 Four versus fifty shouldn't change anything, but it's worth noting.

 Besides that, this is more-or-less an unstyled version of exactly we were describing above.
 Let's look at the `ProductPage` component first: